shanujaiswal/Practice_Project/html/1)HTML Notes.md

 ==> blockquote --> defines a section that is quoted from another source.
 ==> cite --> tag is used to mark the title of a creative work that is being cited.
 ==> abbr -->tag defines an abbreviation or an acronym ==> address --> tag defines the contact information for the author/owner of a document or an article.
-Title attribute to show the description for the abbreviation/acronym when you mouse over the element.
+Title attribute to show the description for the abbreviation/acronym when mouse over the element.
 ==> bdo --> tag is used to override the current text direction.
 BDO stands for Bi-Directional Override.
 # e.g --> <bdo dir="rtl">This text will be written from right to left</bdo>